earlchew/ssh-double-agent/README.md

-# SSH Double Agents
+# SSH Double Agent

-**ssh-double-agent** orchestrates interactions between a SSH client and two SSH agents: a readonly fallback agent, and a primary agent.
+**ssh-double-agent** orchestrates interactions between an SSH client and two SSH agents: a readonly fallback agent, and a primary agent.
 When run, **ssh-double-agent** populates `SSH_AUTH_SOCK` to refer to itself before starting a command, which is typically an SSH client.